 The classic symptoms of PCOS are irregular periods, excess of androgenic hormones and scanty bleeding.

 Table of Contents

-Almost 6.5-8% of the women population are suffering from PCOS and there could be many reasons associated with the breakout of this disease.
+Almost 6.5-8% of the women population is suffering from PCOS and there could be many reasons associated with the breakout of this condition.